 “My journey to date,” she says, “has been nothing short of amazing and I can’t keep it in any more.
 The wonderful, abundant, joyous, love-filled life that I now lead is available to everyone.”

-Joanne lives in Derbyshire, England, with her partner, Mark.
+Joanne lives in Derbyshire, England.

 Lynne Harkes has lived in many wonderful and colourful places, from Nigeria to South America, from the Sultanate of Oman to the jungle of Gabon in West Africa.
 It was a life of expanded personal horizons, and Lynne describes graphically both the warmth of the native peoples and the magnificence of the landscape and animal world.
 But equally, the intensity of such a nomadic existence magnifies one’s personal challenges, and Lynne found herself retreating into unhappiness.
 The beautifully written Spinach Soup for the Walls is the story of how she rediscovered her own spirituality.
 In the end, she says, "It was simple: we must learn to see the beauty of nature and of our own everyday world, to recognise the remarkable in the ordinary."
 Lynne now works as an artist in her native Edinburgh.